VIS Motorsport oil pump balance shaft delete kit

 If in doubt please check your engine code, in most cases your vehicle model and engine codes can be found on a sticker on either the cam belt cover or white sticker found under the carpet in the boot.
 Alternatively if your engine or vehicle model is not listed please contact us before placing an order

-WARNING: This part is designed and intended for competition use only.
+WARNING: These parts are designed exclusively for competition.
 It should not be installed on a vehicle that is driven on public roads and highways.
-Installation of this part on a vehicle driven on public roads and highways is likely to violate laws and regulations relating to motor vehicle emissions.
+Installing these parts on a motor vehicle running on public roads and motorways is likely to violate laws and regulations on vehicle emissions.

 ATENȚIE: Aceste părți sunt concepute și destinate exclusiv pentru competiție.
 Nu ar trebui instalat pe un vehicul care este condus pe drumuri publice și pe autostrăzi.
 Instalarea acestor piese pe un autovehicul care circulă pe drumurile publice și autostrăzi este susceptibilă să încalce legile și reglementările privind emisiile provenite de la autovehicule.